TMHSDigital/Celsius-Fahrenheit-Converter/README.md

 - **Responsive Design**: Works flawlessly on mobile, tablet, and desktop devices
 - **Visual Feedback**: Color-coded displays that shift from cool blues to warm oranges as temperature changes
 - **Accessibility**: Clear, high-contrast interface with intuitive controls
+- **Embeddable Widget**: Easily embed TempConvert Pro on your own website with customizable dimensions

 ## How to Use